TaceoLabs/zkllvm-mlir-assigner/README.md

 - `zkml-onnx-compiler` A compiler that lowers `.onnx` files. (name is subject to change)
-- `mlir-assigner` A VM that interprets `.mlir` and produces a plonkish circuit and an assigned table.
+- `mlir-assigner` An assigner that interprets `.mlir` dialect files and produces a plonkish circuit and an assigned table.

 We list the currently supported ONNX operations and limitations